The Layoff Guide

 Strong benefits and no waiting week.
 Minnesota also has good resources for job seekers through their workforce centers.

-One of the highest in the western US, with good online filing tools.
+One of the highest in the western US, with strong online filing tools and indexed annual increases.

 The Worst States for Unemployment Benefits